 Diamond clarity is a measure of how “clean” the diamond is.
 Diamonds are natural minerals and as such will often time have certain imperfections, such as small chips , “feathers”, or “clouds” in them, which may or may not effect the perceived beauty of the diamond.
 In many cases these imperfections (referred to as inclusions) are so small or in a location that has NO material effect on the beauty of the diamond.

-When you look online on a site such as James Allen or Blue Nile you will see the clarity of a diamond referred to by a letter code such as from FL for a Flawless diamond to I3 for one that is Included to the naked eye.
+When you look online on a site such as James Allen or Blue Nile you will see the clarity of a diamond referred to by a letter code ranging from FL for a Flawless diamond to I3 for one that is Included to the naked eye.
 These letters refer to the overall severity of the natural flaws of a diamond when viewed under a 10X magnification.

-How Diamond Clarity Impacts Price
+How Diamond Clarity Impacts Price?

 As I mentioned above, diamond clarity is rated based on a 10X magnification.
-What this means is that unless you are looking at SI diamonds or lower the imperfections will not be visible to the naked eye and most likely will not effect the reflection of light through the diamond, which is what gives the sparkle and beauty.
+What this means is that unless you are looking at SI1 diamonds or lower the imperfections will not be visible to the naked eye and most likely will not effect the reflection of light through the diamond, which is what gives the sparkle and beauty.
 In general looking for a diamond in the VS range of clarity will offer the best value (assuming all other diamond characteristics being equal).

 For example, here are 3 diamonds listed on James Allen.
 Each of the 3 are Ideal cut round diamond of 1.00 Carat weight and an E color.
 The only factor that changes is the diamond clarity.

 In this case I would not recommend the SI1 stone as the locations imperfections are likely visible to the naked eye and will in fact have an effect on its beauty.
 You can read more about how I know this on the diamond certification page.

-Diamond Clarity Definitions
+Diamond Clarity Definitions (Grades)